BillChirico/Sobriety-Waypoint/README.md

 The CI workflow runs on every push to `main` and `develop` as well as on all pull requests:

-1. **Lint and Type Check** - Validates code quality and TypeScript types
+1. **Lint, Format, and Type Check** - Validates code quality, formatting, and TypeScript types
 2. **Build** - Creates production web build

 ### GitHub Secrets Required